 Bins and dumpsters are placed throughout SAN to separate municipal waste into trash, recyclables, and food waste.
-Further separation of materials include cardboard, wood, and metal to keep them out of the landfill and recycling bins.
-A contractor is hired by the Authority to pick up, sort, and deliver municipal waste from various points throughout the Airport to the dumpsters and/or compactors multiple times a day.
-The Authority contracts for pick-up and haul of municipal waste from compactors and dumpsters to an off-site facility at least once a day, seven days a week.
-Drivers inspect the conditions of dumpsters and compactors daily and report any needed repair/replacement.
-The waste hauler also conducts weekly cleaning of the compactor areas, ensuring a clean facility and space.
-The food waste compactor is cleaned when serviced, which is approximately twice a week.
-The Authority has an electronic recycling program by which e-waste generated by tenants can be dropped off twice a year at the Sustainability Fairs.
+A contractor is hired by the Authority to pick up, sort, and deliver municipal waste to the dumpsters and/or compactors regularly.
+The Authority contracts for pick-up and haul of municipal waste from compactors and dumpsters to an offsite facility one to three times a week.
+Drivers inspect the conditions of dumpsters and compactors daily and report any needed repair/replacement weekly.
+The food waste compactor is cleaned when serviced.
+The Authority has an e-recycling program where pickup of e-waste generated by tenants is quarterly.
 Pickup and disposal of grease is described in Section 6.4.3.